Estee-Noble/LITA--Class-Project/README.md

 # LITA-Project
-This is where i documented my first project while learning Data Analysis with the Incubator Hub.
+This is where i documented my class work project while learning Data Analysis with the Incubator Hub.

 ---
 ### **Project title: Sales Analysis Report**